Summary: in this tutorial, you will learn how to use the SQL OR

 ORDER BY

-If you don’t use the parentheses, the query will retrieve employees who joined the company in 1997 and worked in department id 3 or employees who joined the company in 1998 regardless of departments.
+If you don’t use the parentheses, the query will retrieve employees who joined the company in 1999 and work in department id 3 or employees who joined in 2000 regardless of departments

 This is because the database system evaluates the OR